backup-isaac/GTSR-telemetry-server/rf-listener/README.md

-This package will listen to serial at /tty/USB0 for data, and immediately forward the data to the TCP server at either solarracing.me, or localhost.
+This package will listen to serial at the specified port for data, and immediately forward the data to the TCP server at either solarracing.me, or localhost.

-Note that the RF system does not do any pre-processing of the data;it sends it as-is to the server.
+Note that the RF system does not do any pre-processing of the data; it sends it as-is to the server.

 To run the rf-listener to localhost run: